hasina-md/informations_about_saellities/README.md

     "imp" : "first lunar probe"
 })

-### to insert multiple data
+to insert multiple data
->db.launches.insertMany([{"name" : "cartosat-3",
+> db.launches.insertMany([{"name" : "cartosat-3",
 "year" : 2019,
-"importances" "optical stellite with highest resolutions in the world"}, {"name" : "GSAT-30",
+"importances" "optical stellite with highest resolutions in the world"},

+{"name" : "GSAT-30",

 "year" : 2020,

-"importances" "41st communication satellite launched by ISRO to replace INSAT-4A. it provides advance telecomunnications services to the entire indian sub-continent.}])
+"importances" :"41st communication satellite launched by ISRO to replace INSAT-4A. it provides advance telecomunnications services to the entire indian sub-continent.

+}])